BIDS/repro-case-studies/case-studies/benmarwick.md

 Our project aimed to excavate a well-known archaeological site in northern Australia in an attempt to reproduce the findings of previous excavations in the 1990s that uncovered  controversial early evidence for human occupation of Australia.
 The project was initiated with a grant application written in Microsoft Word and circulated among the team by email.

-The archaeological excavation was conducted with fairly standard modern techniques.
+The archaeological excavation was conducted with standard modern techniques.
 These include a combination of direct digital capture of artefact and feature provenance with a total station, digital photography and GIS, and hand-written paper notes using structured site recording forms.
 These data from these forms was later entered into an Excel spreadsheet.

 At the conclusion of fieldwork, post-excavation analysis continued at the home institutions of each of the team members.
 The tools for data collections and analysis at this stage were according to the norms of each lab, but the final products from this stage were MS Word and Excel files.
 At this point work began on a manuscript for publication, which was a MS Word document that was circulated among the authors by email.